Noxoris/noxoris.github.io/_posts/2024-11-13-useful-resources.markdown

 #### Courses

-CS50 (https://cs50.harvard.edu/x/2024/) - amazing computer science course from Harvard University.
+[CS50](https://cs50.harvard.edu/x/2024/) - amazing computer science course from Harvard University.
 All materials and basic certificate is free.
 You can learn there basics of algorithms, memory, data structure, C and Python languages and more.

-Mooc.fi (https://www.mooc.fi/en/) - site with free courses hosted by the University of Helsinki.
+[Mooc.fi](https://www.mooc.fi/en/) - site with free courses hosted by the University of Helsinki.
 You can find there a lot of courses, from beginner Python and Java, to Data Analysis or Test Driven Development.

 #### Sites

-https://teachyourselfcs.com/ - contains a guide on how to learn computer science using free materials available on the internet.
+[Teachyourseflcs](https://teachyourselfcs.com/) - contains a guide on how to learn computer science using free materials available on the internet.

-https://learnxinyminutes.com/ - if you know a few programming languages and concepts behind them, and want to quickly grasp the syntax of another one, then here you can find the most crucial information.
+[Learnxinyminutes](https://learnxinyminutes.com/) - if you know a few programming languages and concepts behind them, and want to quickly grasp the syntax of another one, then here you can find the most crucial information.

-https://pythontutor.com/ - more useful to the beginners that what to better understand what is their code doing.
+[Pythontutor](https://pythontutor.com/) - more useful to the beginners that what to better understand what is their code doing.
 It visualizes the program's logic working line by line.
 Supported languages: C, C++, Java, JavaScript and Python.

 ### Conclusion